electronic coverage court proceedings

 3. Remedies for failure to comply with this Rule or interference with the administration of justice.

 If any news reporter fails to comply with the conditions prescribed by the judge, the judge may revoke that individual’s permission to provide electronic coverage of the proceeding.
-Also, as long as the judge makes a particularized finding on the record, the judge can revoke authorization at any time and without notice when, in the judge’s discretion, it appears that electronic coverage of the judicial proceedings is interfering in anyway with the proper administration of justice.
+Also, as long as the judge makes a particularized finding on the record, the judge can revoke the authorization at any time and without notice when, in the judge’s discretion, it appears that electronic coverage of the judicial proceedings is interfering in any way with the proper administration of justice.

 4. How the Court and media maintain communication with each other.

 It is mandatory for the Court to maintain communication and liaison with news reporters so as to ensure smooth working relationships and to provide any suggestions to improve these guidelines.

 It is desirable to the news reporters to designate a representative

 Unless specifically authorized by the judge, no more than one television camera person and one still photographer should be taking pictures in the courtroom at any one time.
 If more than one news reporter has permission to participate, it is the responsibility of the news reporters to determine who will participate at any given time or, in the alternative, how they will pool their coverage.
 This understanding should be reached outside the courtroom and before the court session, and must be done without imposing on the court or court personnel.
 In the event that the news reporters cannot agree on who will participate, the judge shall select the pool camera that will be allowed to participate.
 Priority as the video pool camera should favor a media outlet that is televising an entire proceeding.

 To be eligible to participate in a camera pool, a news reporter must apply prior to a court proceeding for appropriate permission pursuant to Rule 230(1).